 The Subaru telescope is a large 8.2-meter telescope located on Mauna Kea, Hawaii.
-The Hyper Suprime-Cam \citep[HSC;][]{miyazaki18a} installed on the Subaru telescope is a wide-field camera with a 1.5~deg diameter field-of-view.
+The Hyper Suprime-Cam \citep[HSC;][]{miyazaki18a} installed on the Subaru telescope is a wide-field camera with a 1.5~deg diameter FoV.
 With the large aperture of the primary mirror and its excellent image quality, the HSC is an ideal instrument for wide-field optical imaging surveys.
-To fully exploit its survey capability, a wide-field survey named the Hyper Suprime-Cam Subaru Strategic Program \citep[HSC-SSP;][]{aihara18a,aihara18b,aihara19a} is being conducted, which uses 330 nights of observing time of the Subaru telescope in total.
-The Wide layer of HSC-SSP plans to cover $\sim 1,400$~deg$^2$ of the sky with five broad bands ($grizy$) with a 5$\sigma$ limiting magnitude of $r_{\rm lim}\sim 26$.
-The deep images and the wide wavelength coverage of HSC-SSP allow us to find many optically-selected clusters and to accurately measure their photometric redshifts out to $z\sim 1.1$ \citep{oguri18}.
+To fully exploit its survey capability, a wide-field survey named the Hyper Suprime-Cam Subaru Strategic Program \citep[HSC-SSP;][]{aihara18a,aihara18b,aihara19a} is being conducted, which uses a total of 330 nights of observing time at the Subaru telescope.
+The Wide layer of HSC-SSP plans to cover $\sim 1 400$~deg$^2$ of the sky with five broad bands ($grizy$) with a 5$\sigma$ limiting magnitude of $r_{\rm lim}\sim 26$.
+The deep images and the wide wavelength coverage of HSC-SSP allow us to find many optically selected clusters and to accurately measure their photometric redshifts out to $z\sim 1.1$ \citep{oguri18}.
 The $i$-band images in the Wide layer are taken under good seeing conditions ($\sim 0\farcs5-0\farcs7$) and are used for weak lensing shape measurements \citep{mandelbaum18}.
 The survey data are reduced using a dedicated software pipeline \citep{bosch18}.
 HSC-SSP started in 2014 and plans to finish its survey in 2021.